aicell-lab/ddls-course/content/course/ddls-2024/hackathon/_index.md

 **Who Can Participate?**

-Not only DDLS Course Participants, the hackathon is open to **everyone** in the DDLS community, including PIs, PhD students, postdocs, facility experts/trainers, and anyone interested in data-driven life science.
+The hackathon is open to **everyone** in the DDLS community, including PIs, PhD students, postdocs, facility experts/trainers, and anyone interested in data-driven life science.
 Participants can work on **any topic** of their choice.

-A note for DDLS course participants: Participation **is not mandatory.**
+We will also welcome the participation of the DDLS course participants, who will work on their final projects with their groups.

 **Event Details**:

-DDLS course participants will have the opportunity to work on their [final projects](../final-project/) with their groups.

-Other participants will also form small groups of 2-3 people on-site to work on projects, exchange ideas, and engage in pair programming.
+Hackathon participants will form small groups of 2-3 people on-site or online (determined during the hackathon) to work on projects, exchange ideas, and engage in pair programming.
 This collaborative environment fosters innovation and provides a unique opportunity to apply concepts to real-world problems.

+DDLS course participants will have the opportunity to work on their [final projects](../final-project/) and interact with other participants.

 **Benefits of Attending:**

 - Hands-on experience with a data-driven life science project
-- Networking opportunities with experts, researchers, and infrastructure specialists in the field
+- Networking opportunities with experts, researchers, and infrastructure specialists in the field, we will have a mix of participants from different backgrounds
+- Social coding, pair programming, and group work
+- A chance to showcase your work and receive feedback from the community

-### Join Online
+### Join In-person or Online

-Everyone is welcome to join online.
-Online participation **does not require registration**.
-Because online participation eliminates concerns about logistics like room arrangements and catering.
-Feel free to join via **[DDLS Course Zoom Link!](https://www.google.com/url?q=https://kth-se.zoom.us/j/69812177998&sa=D&source=calendar&ust=1726925483509968&usg=AOvVaw0yr9mtkh1oqW3dJQ4Aakzy)**

-### Join In Person

-For those who plan to join **in person**, please register using the form linked below to help us manage room arrangements, catering, and other logistics.
+You can either join in-person or online.
+Please register using the form linked below to help us manage room arrangements, catering, and other logistics.
 Lunch boxes and fika will be provided on-site to keep you energized throughout the event.

 - **Where:** SciLifeLab Solna, Building Gamma, Floor 7, Lunchroom
 - **Application Link:**